 (i) Low inventory turnover.
-(3 marks) (ii) High debtors turnover.
 (3 marks)

+(ii) High debtors turnover.
+(3 marks) (Total: 20 marks)

 Jayden and Imani are in a business partnership trading under the name Jayman Partnership.
 Jayden and Imani share profits and losses equally.
 They do not maintain proper books of accounts.
 They have provided you with the following information for the year ended 30 September: